pacman82/odbc-sys/README.md

 odbc-sys = { version = "0.27", features = ["static"] }
 ```

-This will:
-- Automatically compile unixODBC (or iODBC if the `iodbc` feature is also enabled) from the included git submodules
+This will compile and statically link unixODBC (or iODBC if the `iodbc` feature is enabled)
-- Statically link the ODBC driver manager into your application
-- Eliminate the need to install system ODBC packages during development
+into your binary.
+This eliminatee the need to install system ODBC packages.

-**Requirements:**
-- No external build tools required!
-The build is fully self-contained using only the `cc` crate.
+This requires you to have a **C compiler** installed at build time.

-**Note:** You can still use `ODBC_SYS_STATIC_PATH` environment variable to point to a pre-built static library if you prefer:
+You can use the `ODBC_SYS_STATIC_PATH` environment variable to point
+to a pre-built static library if you prefer:

 ```bash
 export ODBC_SYS_STATIC_PATH=/usr/local/lib